Impacts of Covid-19 mode shift on road traffic: Results

+with $\theta=0.15\tau_f/C^4$.
 The form~\eqref{eq:fit2} shows that travel time $\tau$ and the fourth order of traffic volume $N^4$ have a linear relationship.
-With historic data of travel time and the number of road users, we can conduct linear regression to find the coefficients $\tau_f$ and $\gamma$.
-This in turn allows us to estimate the free flow travel time $\tau_f$ and road capacity $C = \left(\frac{0.15\tau_f}{\gamma}\right)^{\frac{1}{4}}$ for each city, deducing from~\eqref{eq:fit}.
+Consequently, the model parameters $\tau_f$ and $\theta$ can be estimated from historic travel time data using linear methods.
+This in turn allows us to determine the free flow travel time $\tau_f$ and road capacity $C = \left(\frac{0.15\tau_f}{\theta}\right)^{\frac{1}{4}}$ for each city, deducing from~\eqref{eq:BPR}.